Infinite critical boson non-Fermi liquid on heterostructure interfaces

 the first line dictates a tight-binding model for the fermion hopping on a 2D lattice with $f^\dagger(f)$ the fermion creation (annihilation) operator of the itinerant electron.
 The $\vec{\sigma}_{\alpha\beta}$ is the Pauli matrix vector with ${\alpha, \beta=1,2}$ being the indices for spin-$1/2$.
 The fermionic spin couples to the magnetic order parameter $\vec{\phi}_i$ via a Kondo-like Yukawa coupling with a magnitude $g$.
 We adopt a coarse-grained Landau-Ginzburg expansion for the magnetic fluctuations,

-where the first line represents a standard $\phi^4$ theory, and the second is the symmetry-allowed interfacial Dzyaloshinskii-Moriya interaction.
-Due to the symmetry constraint, the Dzyaloshinskii-Moriya vector is normal to the interface.
-In the presence of this Dzyaloshinskii-Moriya interaction, the global rotational symmetry is broken down to the U(1) rotation symmetry with respect to the $z$ direction.
-We have assumed a dominant ferromagnetic exchange that would favor a ferromagnetic in the absence of Dzyaloshinskii-Moriya interaction.
-Microscopically, the Dzyaloshinskii-Moriya interaction could come from either the Ruderman–Kittel–Kasuya–Yosida (RKKY) interaction or the high-order superexchange interaction.
-Generically, the Dzyaloshinskii-Moriya interaction favors the canting of adjacent moments, when strong enough, leads to non-collinear and twisted magnetic configurations~\cite{Heinze2011,Fert2013}.
-Experimental evidences for the interfacial Dzyaloshinskii-Moriya interaction have been accumulating from the observation of magnetic ground state configuration and corresponding excitation spectrum by means of various spectroscopy~\cite{Heinze2011,Fert2013,Hsu2016,RMP2017}.
-The interfacial Dzyaloshinskii-Moriya interaction has also been verified by first principal-calculations for the Fe/Ir(111) interface~\cite{Dup2014} and so on~\cite{Li2021}.
+where the first line represents a standard $\phi^4$ theory.
+The second is the symmetry-allowed interfacial DM interaction.
+Due to the symmetry constraint, the DM vector ${\bm D}_{ij}$ is aligned aligned along the normal ${\hat{n}}$-direction of the interface.
+In the presence of this DM interaction, the global rotational symmetry is broken down to the U(1) rotation symmetry with respect to the $\hat{n}$-direction.
+We have assumed a dominant ferromagnetic exchange that favors an FM in the absence of DM interaction.
+Microscopically, the DM interaction could come from either the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\cite{Banerjee_2013} via the itinerant electrons or the superexchange interaction between the local moments themselves.
+In the former case, which is demonstrated in Fig.~\ref{DMI}, the RKKY interaction could transfer the Rashba spin-orbit coupling of the interfacial itinerant electrons to the local moments and generates the DM interaction.
+By aligning the normal $\hat{n}$-direction along the $\hat{z}$-axis, the DM interaction on the lattices can be transformed into the continuum as dictated in Eq.(\ref{phi_4}).
+In the latter case, the superexchange interaction contains the DM interaction as the consequence of the atomic spin-orbit coupling of the local moments.
+Generically, the DM interaction favors the canting of adjacent moments, when strong enough, leads to non-collinear and twisted magnetic configurations~\cite{Heinze2011,Fert2013}.
+Experimental evidence for the interfacial DM interaction have been accumulating from the observation of magnetic ground state configuration and corresponding excitation spectrum by means of various spectroscopy~\cite{Heinze2011,Fert2013,Hsu2016,RMP2017}.
+The interfacial DM interaction has also been verified by the first principal-calculations for the Fe/Ir(111) interface~\cite{Dup2014} and so on~\cite{Li2021}.